Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 # Prelude

-This blog entry roughly follows an imaginary sequence of thoughts that one could potentially have; the net result of which would be discovering something very much like the Y-Combinator — a variadic extension, perhaps?
+This blog entry attempts to create a series of small exploratory steps; the net result of which uncovers something very much like the Y-Combinator — a variadic extension, perhaps?
 It's not that important what we call it.
 We'll jump right in with Python.
 We're going to start with a very simple function and a contrived restriction, then keep taking little steps to abstract a bit at a time.

 What we're about to do is feed some of the ideas from λ-calc into a simple python program.
 I don't believe writing Python as λ-calc is a either a recipe for success or a very pythonic thing to do.
 We're treating Python more as a means to actively play around with pseudo-code than any attempt to be abidingly Pythonic.
 Python’s dynamic nature and relatively unobtrusive syntax make it a good language to use for this.
 In the off chance you want to copy some of the code and play around with it until it makes sense, this should be a fairly straight forward task.